 Even though medical marijuana legalization has grown by leaps and bounds here in the U.S. in recent years, not all medically-approved states accept licenses from those who aren’t permanent residents.
 In other words, not all MMJ states accept out of state medical marijuana cards.

-Furthermore, even among the states that do accept out of state MMJ cards, you may run into issues from dispensary to dispensary, since as far as we know, dispensary managers are allowed to accept or reject pretty much whoever they want.
+Furthermore, even in the states that accept out of state MMJ cards, you may run into issues between dispensaries.
+As far as we know, dispensary managers are allowed to accept or reject pretty much whoever they want.

-In this frequently updated list, we provide the most recent rundown of all U.S. states that accept out of state medical marijuana cards.
+Here, we provide the most recent rundown of all U.S. states that accept out of state medical marijuana cards.
+We frequently update the list so you are kept up-to-date.
 If you’ve been approved for medical cannabis in your current state but plan on moving, be sure to tune in.

 Which States Accept Out of State MMJ Cards?

 Providing a cut-and-dry list of all the states that accept out of state medical marijuana cards is difficult, because some states overlap and also offer legal recreational cannabis to adult residents over the age of 21.

 Of course, medical and recreational programs are always separate no matter what the state is.
 We’ll add asterisks next to the states that allow out of state registrations but also have passed legal recreational marijuana.
 Without further ado, here are the states that accept out of state cards:

 - Rhode Island

 Recreationally Legal States That Accept Out-of-State Medical Marijuana Cards